PROTECT & SURVIVE

 'After forty-eight hours the danger from fall-out will lessen -but you could still be risking your life by exposure to it.
 The longer you spend in your refuge the better'.

-Protect & Survive is a fictional comic set inside in a nuclear bunker.
-It was written, illustrated and produced by Juliet Sugg.
-It is also a giant, immersive installation.
+Protect & Survive is a fictional comic set inside in a nuclear bunker, written, illustrated and produced by Juliet Sugg.

-Due to its successful run in 2013 it was reprised in November 2014 and then again as part of the Haunted Halls experience at Hornsey Town Hall in October 2015.
-It was also exhibited as a retrospective of the show in Bootstrap Gallery 2015.
+It was first produced in collaboration with Kunsthaus Curators in November 2013 in a surviving WW2 underground bunker in Dalston, East London.
+Due to its successful run in 2013 it was reprised in November 2014 and then again at Hornsey Town Hall in October 2015.
+A retrospective of the show took place in Bootstrap Gallery, 2015.

 Protect & Survive was the artist's intention to bridge a gap between two-dimensional illustration, performance and installation, moving the perceived medium of comics forward and pushing the boundaries of narrative art.

 The full comic and prints from the show are also available.